 Who's delivering the Northern Forest?

-Working together, the Community Forests in the north – The Mersey Forest, Manchester City of Trees, the White Rose Forest, and HEYwoods and the Woodland Trust – are bringing the Northern Forest to life.
+Working together, the Woodland Trust and the Community Forests in the north of England – The Mersey Forest, Manchester City of Trees, the White Rose Forest and Humber Forest – are bringing the Northern Forest to life.

 Each works across a different area in the Northern Forest.
 Find out who’s working in your area.